hdrhbbu1/www/README.md

 When you're finished editing, `npm run build` will compile source files `src/`, combined with content from source directories (above) and output the built site in `public/`.

-This site is automatically built by GitLab CI and Netlify.
+This site is automatically built by Travis CI and Netlify.
 Take a look at `package.json` for details.

 ## License